 - Sorghum (milo)

-- Rice (brown, wild, and colored, such as red or black rice)
+- Rice (brown, wild, red, or black rice)

 When to Look for “Whole”